 2. Check that your product is receiving a good wi-fi signal.
 There are two ways to do this:

-In both above cases, if the Wi-Fi is slow or the signal weak where you would like to use your Ruark then you will need to look at either improving your wireless router to provide wider coverage or else installing Wi-Fi extenders or a mesh Wi-Fi network.
+In both above cases, if your Wi-Fi is slow or the signal weak where you would like to use your Ruark then you will need to look at either improving your router to provide wider coverage or else installing Wi-Fi extenders or a mesh Wi-Fi network.
 Your Service Provider or local IT Shop should be able to help and advise you with this.

 3. Reset your router and Ruark

 All devices on your home network are assigned a unique IP address by your DHCP server (for most people this is their Wi-Fi router) when first connected so they can each be identified on the network.
 If you see the error message “limited or no network connectivity” on your Ruark’s display then this shows that it has failed to obtain an IP address from the DHCP server.
 In this instance, your Ruark will then assign its own IP address which will often not make sense or clash with another device on your network.
 This will result in a scenario where the product is connected to the network but cannot connect to the internet because it’s improperly addressed, hence “limited or no network connectivity”.
 In this instance, please try the following:

 4. Set up a Wi-Fi hotspot on your smartphone

 If the above suggestions do not cure your Wi-Fi problems, then finally we suggest setting up a Personal Wi-Fi Hotspot on your Smartphone.
 Most Smartphones will allow you to do this and providing you have a good 4G signal, this will confirm whether or not there is an issue with your wireless router and its configuration.
 With your Ruark connected to your Smartphone, if sources such as Internet Radio work without any issues, then this indicates that your wireless router is probably the weak link in your wireless home network.
 In this instance, please speak to your internet provider.